pantheon-quicksilver/sanitize-db/README.md

 # Sanitize Database

 This script is used to sanitize user data after cloning the database into a non-production environment.
-Behind the scenes, it uses Drush's `sql-sanitize` function for Drupal sites, and a special query in WordPress (referenced originally by this [blog post](http://crackingdrupal.com/blog/greggles/creating-sanitized-drupal-database-dump#comment-164)).
+Behind the scenes, it uses Drush's `sql-sanitize` function for Drupal sites, and a special query in WordPress (derived from this [blog post](https://web.archive.org/web/20200225053921/https://www.crackingdrupal.com/blog/greggles/creating-sanitized-drupal-database-dump#comment-164)).

 ### Installation